jairock007/Portfolio-website/README.md

 $ npm run dev
 ```

-and open http://localhost:3000 to see this app.
+and open http://localhost:3000 to see this website.

 ## 🔧 Tech/framework used